marcionicolau/metis-marketing/README.md

-swas-marketing
+metis-marketing
 ==============

-Marketing submodule of swas
+Marketing submodule of metis